 Enterprise Hub Skills is delivered through an innovative partnership approach, led and managed by The Women’s Organisation.
-Offering support to individuals in the Liverpool City Region are: Everton Development Trust; Granby Toxteth Development Trust; Liverpool John Moore University; Make Liverpool; Merseyside Expanding Horizons; Citizens Advice Halton; and RAISE Ltd.
+Offering support to individuals in the Liverpool City Region are: Everton Development Trust; Granby Toxteth Development Trust; Liverpool John Moore University; Make CIC; Merseyside Expanding Horizons; Citizens Advice Halton; and RAISE Ltd.

 The partnership has been carefully selected to ensure a high quality of service is delivered across diverse communities, particularly focusing on accessibility for BAME communities, those with a disability or long-term health condition and those with socio-economic barriers.

 To access Enterprise Hub Skills support you must be:

 - Man or woman living in Knowsley, Sefton, Wirral, Liverpool, St Helens or Halton